titumozammel/human-energy-economics/README.md

 **Human Energy Economics (HEE)** is a systems-oriented management theory that explains how organizations can expand **Sustainable Execution Capacity** and create **Sustainable Business Value** by systematically protecting, recovering, developing, enabling, and effectively utilizing **Human Energy**.

+HEE recognizes that organizational value does not arise from knowledge, technology, capital, processes, or resources alone.
+These resources create potential, but **value is created when they are effectively applied through Human Energy, capability, and organizational systems.**

 Traditional management has often emphasized:

 > **“How can we make people work harder and faster?”**